Tesla releases a children’s cyberquad and sells out in 24 hours

 Costs $ 1,900 (1,681 euros) and if someone is thinking of ordering it for Christmas, let them know that it is no longer possible because there are no units left.
 In fact, it is likely that not even those who have bought it will have it under the tree in time.

-And the fact is that neither the price nor the notice that there is no guarantee that it will arrive before the holidays to its recipients has deterred avid buyers from reserving one.
+And the fact is that neither the price nor the notice that there is no guarantee that it will reach its recipients before the holidays has deterred avid buyers from reserving one.
 Although it is not known how many units have been put up for sale, the ones that came out have flown.
 The Tesla site, where they have posted the ‘out of stock’ sign, warns with a footnote to the description that “Cyberquad for Kids will start shipping in 2-4 weeks.
 Orders are not guaranteed to arrive before the holidays. “

 About the product itself, it is detailed, in addition to what is seen of the design in the images, which is “Fully electric” and what is “Inspired by our iconic Cybertruck design.”
 This four-wheeler “features a full steel frame, padded seat and adjustable suspension with rear disc brake and LED light bars.”
 As for the battery, it is “lithium-ion with up to 15 miles of range and a configurable top speed of 10 mph.”
 That is to say, eight kilometers of range and a speed of 16 km / h.
 There are three speeds that can be configured.